 The provider keeps no logs of any kind related to their users’ online travels.
-Payment privacy could be better, though, as no anonymous subscription payment option is available from the provider.
+The bitcoin anonymous subscription payment option is now available.
 The provider uses military-grade encryption to coat your internet connection.

 Up to 6 concurrent connections are allowed per username.
 If you need more, the provider is compatible with multiple router makes and models.